D2E: Scaling Vision-Action Pretraining on Desktop Data for Transfer to Embodied AI: Abstract

 \section{Abstract}

 Large language models leverage internet-scale text data, yet embodied AI remains constrained by the prohibitive costs of physical trajectory collection.
 Desktop environments---particularly gaming---offer a compelling alternative: they provide rich sensorimotor interactions at scale while maintaining the structured observation-action coupling essential for embodied learning.
 We present \textbf{D2E} (Desktop to Embodied AI), a framework that demonstrates desktop interactions can serve as an effective pretraining substrate for robotics embodied AI tasks.
 Unlike prior work that remained domain-specific (e.g., VPT for Minecraft) or kept data proprietary (e.g., SIMA), D2E establishes a complete pipeline from scalable desktop data collection to verified transfer in embodied domains.
 Our framework comprises three components: (1) the OWA Toolkit that unifies diverse desktop interactions into a standardized format with 152× compression, (2) the Generalist-IDM that achieves strong zero-shot generalization across unseen games through timestamp-based event prediction, enabling internet-scale pseudo-labeling, and (3) VAPT that transfers desktop-pretrained representations to physical manipulation and navigation.
-Using 1.3K+ hours of data (259 hours of human demonstrations, and 1K+ hours of pseudo-labeled gameplay), we achieve a total of 96.6\% success rate on LIBERO manipulation and 83.3\% on CANVAS navigation benchmarks.
-This validates that sensorimotor primitives in digital interactions exhibit sufficient invariance to transfer meaningfully to physical embodied tasks, establishing desktop pretraining as a practical paradigm for robotics.
-We will make all our work public, including the OWA toolkit, datasets of human-collected and pseudo-labeled, and VAPT-trained models available at https://worv-ai.github.io/d2e/
+Using 1.3K+ hours of data (259 hours of human demonstrations and 1K+ hours of pseudo-labeled gameplay), our 1B-parameter model achieves 96.6\% success on LIBERO manipulation and 83.3\% on CANVAS navigation, matching or surpassing models up to 7$\times$ larger, such as $\pi_0$ (3.3B) and OpenVLA (7B).
+These results demonstrate that sensorimotor primitives learned from digital interactions transfer effectively to real-world physical tasks, establishing desktop pretraining as a practical paradigm for embodied AI.
+All resources are publicly available at \url{https://worv-ai.github.io/d2e/}.